cjpassalacqua/cjpassalacqua/README.md

-# Hi, I'm Christian — AI Cloud & Security Engineer (In Progress)
+# Hi, I'm Christian — Cloud Cyber Security Engineer (In Progress)

 I’m transitioning into **Cloud & Cybersecurity** with specialization in AI automation, combining hands-on AWS labs, security fundamentals, and real-world problem solving.
 I’m building a portfolio that shows real technical work, not fluff.
 Follow me on my journey!